-To use our online FD calculator SBI, just enter the value of initiat investment amount, rate of interest and the tenure.
+To use our online FD calculator SBI, just enter the value of the initial investment amount, rate of interest and tenure.
 The total amount that you would gain from your SBI fixed deposit upon maturity, will be reflected within seconds.

 There are several advantages to using Groww’s SBI bank fixed deposit calculator, some of which are mentioned below –

 Investing in a mix of short-term and long-term fixed deposits is one of the ideal ways to expand your savings.
 You can earn more returns with a short-term FD compared to a savings account.
 Similarly, your long-term investment provides returns that can benefit you in case of future expenses, like a wedding.